 5. Collectables that made you think of them (bonus points if they already collect the series)

 Angel tree figurines.
 Football cards.
 Pop figurines.
 Stuffed animals.
-There's a lot of fun collectables out there, and sending one to your friend may be the perfect way to perk them up (especially if they collect them).
+There's a lot of fun collectables out there, and sending one to your friend who was diagnosed with cancer may be the perfect way to perk them up (especially if they already collect them).

 6. Cancer-Fighting Recipes